arunkrishnan-dt/dynatrace_snmp_2.0/2_Prepare_extension_file.md

 # Prepare extension.yaml

-Dynatrace Extension Framework 2.0 provides the capability to define extension configuration as `.yaml` file.
-In this page, you will learn how to prepare `extension.yaml` file for SNMP monitoring.
+Dynatrace Extension Framework 2.0 provides the capability to define extension configuration as a `.yaml` file.
+In this page, you will learn how to prepare `extension.yaml` file rquired for SNMP monitoring.

 > Please read official [Extensions 2.0 concepts](https://www.dynatrace.com/support/help/shortlink/extensions-concepts) for how the extension works.